-At McLaren Applied Technologies we choose challenging projects that are the best fit with our skills, experience and technical capacity.
+At McLaren Applied we choose challenging projects that are the best fit with our skills, experience and technical capacity.

 One of our best-known projects in recent years has been the collaboration with Californian bicycle manufacturer Specialized, which has seen the design and creation of the legendary Specialized S-Works+McLaren Venge racing bike.
 The Venge was ridden by Mark Cavendish, who was named as the all-time greatest sprinter in Tour de France history by L’Equipe.